jstrassmayr/statastic-hosting/README.md

 This is a Firebase Hosting project for

-- Storing images Statastic Live-Tracking (see the folder/repo "statastic-functions") and
+- Storing images for Statastic Live-Tracking (see the folder/repo "statastic-functions") and
+- privacy policy (html file) for Google Play Developer Console
-- Statastic-Web React application
+- Statastic-Web React application (under development)

 ## React help